getsentry/frontend-handbook/README.md

 ## CSS and Emotion

-Use Emotion, use the `theme` object.
+* Use Emotion, use the `theme` object.

-The best styles are ones you don’t write - whenever possible use existing components.
+* The best styles are ones you don’t write - whenever possible use existing components.

-New code should use the css-in-js tool [e m o t i o n](https://emotion.sh/) - it lets you bind styles to elements without the indirection of global selectors.
+* New code should use the css-in-js library [e m o t i o n](https://emotion.sh/) - it lets you bind styles to elements without the indirection of global selectors.
 You don’t even need to open another file!

-Take constants (z-indexes, paddings, colors) from [p.theme](https://github.com/getsentry/sentry/blob/master/src/sentry/static/sentry/app/utils/theme.jsx)
+* Take constants (z-indexes, paddings, colors) from [props.theme](https://github.com/getsentry/sentry/blob/master/src/sentry/static/sentry/app/utils/theme.jsx)

 ```javascript
 import styled from 'react-emotion';